replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, 1.24, and 1.25

 ### New Features {#new-features-1-92-0}
-* Allows users to customize the look of the admin console.
-* The admin console will now read the `replicatedRegistryDomain` field from KOTS application manifest and, if provided, use the values to rewrite images from `registry.replicated.com`.
+* When the `replicatedRegistryDomain` field is provided in the Application custom resource, the app manager will use that domain to rewrite images stored in the Replicated private registry.
+* Adds the [KubernetesVersion](/reference/template-functions-static-context#kubernetesversion), [KubernetesMajorVersion](/reference/template-functions-static-context#kubernetesmajorversion), and [KubernetesMinorVersion](/reference/template-functions-static-context#kubernetesminorversion) template functions.

+### Improvements {#improvements-1-92-0}
+* Standardizes classes used for branding the admin console.
+* Pins the config navigation so that it doesn't disappear when scrolling.
-* The [`LicenseDockerCfg`](/reference/template-functions-license-context#licensedockercfg) template function in the License Context now utilizes the `spec.replicatedRegistryDomain` and `spec.proxyRegistryDomain` values from the KOTS Application manifest, if specified.
-This change supports the [Custom Registry Hostname](https://docs.replicated.com/vendor/packaging-private-registry-cname) feature (Alpha).
+* The [`LicenseDockerCfg`](/reference/template-functions-license-context#licensedockercfg) template function in the License Context now utilizes the `replicatedRegistryDomain` and `proxyRegistryDomain` values from the Application custom resource, if specified.
-* Adds [KubernetesVersion](/reference/template-functions-static-context#kubernetesversion), [KubernetesMajorVersion](/reference/template-functions-static-context#kubernetesmajorversion), and [KubernetesMinorVersion](/reference/template-functions-static-context#kubernetesminorversion) template functions.
-* Config Page: updated the config nav so that its position is fixed and doesn't scroll with the config form.

 ### Bug Fixes {#bug-fixes-1-92-0}
-* Disable image garbage collection when an external registry is enabled.
+* Disables image garbage collection when an external registry is enabled.
-* fix a bug where rqlite headless service manifest is not generated.
+* Fixes a bug where the rqlite headless service manifest was not generated.
-* Config Page: fixes an issue where field labels were rendered in the config page side nav.
+* Fixes an issue where labels displayed as config items in the config navigation.
-* When using kots get config, now decrypts only if the --decrypt flag has been passed.
+* Fixes a bug where the `kots get config` command always decrypted passwords, even when the `--decrypt` flag wasn't passed.

 ## 1.91.3